nicksmith100/shakermaker/README.md

   - **Rest of site** uses Exo, also imported from [Google Fonts](https://fonts.google.com/specimen/Exo), with Sans Serif as the fallback font.

-  - Both are clear and modern fonts which work well with overall site aesthetic.
+  Both are clear and modern fonts which work well with the overall site aesthetic.

-**PLACEHOLDER TEXT FROM HERE**

 - #### Icons

-  - Icons are taken from the [Bootstrap Icons](https://icons.getbootstrap.com/) library and are utilised as classes in the `<i>` tag.
+  - [Bootstrap Icons](https://icons.getbootstrap.com/) have been used for the main menu buttons, utilised as classes in the `<i>` tag.

-  - The icons inherit their styling from the anchor and list tags within which they are contained, for example inheriting font-size, color and hover effect.

-  - Icons are utilised in the header for navigation list items and for the "hamburger" button on smaller viewports, and in the footer for social media links.

 - #### Favicon

-  - As a favicon, the site uses a simple "S" in the Desyrel font, using the dark green colour against a white background.
+   - The favicon is simply "SM" in the Neoneon font, generated using [Favicon Generator](https://www.favicon-generator.org/).
 This proved more effective than trying to use the main logo as a favicon, as the detail of it was lost at such a small size.

-  - The favicon was generated using [Favicon Generator](https://www.favicon-generator.org/).

 ## Features